-An avid chamber musician, Dodge has collaborated with such artists as Daniel Barenboim, Isadore Cohen and Ida Kavafian, and he also has appeared as a guest artist with the Chicago and Colorado string quartets.
+An avid chamber musician, Dodge has collaborated with such artists as Daniel Barenboim, Isidore Cohen and Ida Kavafian.
+He also has appeared as a guest artist with the Chicago and Colorado string quartets.
 He has performed at the Bravo!
-Colorado Festival, the Taos Chamber Music Festival, the Marlboro Music Festival and on Music from Marlboro tours.
+Colorado Festival, Taos Chamber Music Festival, Marlboro Music Festival and on Music from Marlboro tours.

-Dodge has a special interest in contemporary music.
-He often has performed works by his father Charles Dodge, including the premiere of his Violin Etudes at Columbia University’s Miller Theater in 1994 and a recording of the Viola Elegy for New Albion Records in 1992.
+Baird Dodge has a special interest in contemporary music.
+He often has performed works by his father Charles Dodge, including the premiere of his Violin Etudes at Columbia University’s Miller Theater in 1994.
+He recorded his father’s Viola Elegy for New Albion Records in 1992.
 In 2006, he premiered and recorded Carillon Sky, a chamber concerto written for him by Augusta Read Thomas, on the CSO’s MusicNOW series with Oliver Knussen conducting.
-He also has championed the works of composer James Matheson, giving premieres of several pieces, including the Violin Concerto, with Esa-Pekka Salonen and the CSO in 2011.
+He also has championed the works of composer James Matheson and premiered several of his pieces, including the Violin Concerto, with Esa-Pekka Salonen and the CSO in 2011.